 It is our responsibility as software teams not to waste time.

 Developers are arguably the central critical element of getting software projects done.
 Because of this, when a software development team fails to deliver the desired features in the expected time and quality, organizations often try to address the issue by over-hiring developers.

 Instead of trying to achieve more development by hiring more developers, we should turn to other members of the development team to accelerate delivery.

-We have written earlier on how the SDETs and Scrum Masters can make your developers’ jobs easier and get features delivered faster.
+We have written earlier about how SDETs and Scrum Masters can make your developers’ jobs easier and get features delivered faster.